miraliumre/gsm/README.md

 ## Setup

-These setup instructions are tailored for a Debian 12 (“bookworm”) environment with a LimeSDR connected via USB.
-Should your setup differ, adjustments to the commands may be necessary.
+These setup instructions are based on a Debian 12 (“bookworm”) environment with a LimeSDR connected via USB.
+Should your setup differ, you may have to make adjustments to these steps.

 ### Deciding on authentication